Mary Jane

 (she/her)

-I have worked with clients in various capacities since 1995 (Licensed in 2004) and I have learned people know themselves better than they think they do.
+I have helped clients in various capacities since 1995 (Licensed as a counselor in 2004) and I have learned people know themselves better than they think they do.
 YOU have in you what it takes to be amazing.
 I am here to help you make it happen.
 Everyone has a gift and a talent, no matter what their past has been.
 We can learn to move forward and grow.
-Sometimes we just need a little help, and I am here to walk alongside you in that process.
+Sometimes you just need a little help, and I am here to walk alongside you in that process.
 I became a Licensed Professional Clinical Counselor in the State of Ohio in 2004, and a Supervising Counselor in 2007.
 In addition, I am a National Certified Counselor (NCC), a Certified Rehabilitation Counselor (CRC), and have been licensed as a Licensed Professional Counselor (LPC) in the State of Arizona since 2023.
-I have dedicated my career to working with individuals with chronic illness, disabilities, caregivers, victims and survivors of domestic violence, and individuals who are experiencing relationship issues.
-I also have years of experience working with individuals in crisis, dealing with depression, anxiety, and past trauma.
-I believe you can work through past difficulties.
+I have dedicated my career to working with individuals with anxiety, depression, chronic illness, disabilities, caregivers, victims and survivors of domestic violence, and individuals who are experiencing relationship issues.
+I also have years of experience working with individuals in crisis.
+I believe you can work through past difficulties and come out stronger on the other side.
 I enjoy helping people create their best lives, by working with individuals, couples, and families.
 I am here to assist you in your journey.
 My goal is to help you decide what you would like to change, even if it is just to do ONE thing differently.
 Because even ONE thing can make a huge impact on your life.
 My style is supportive and caring.
 I also can be quite blunt at times, when gentle confrontation is needed, or when a client is feeling stuck and needs to "push through" something they are struggling with.

 Serves ages